webdriverio/webdriverio/docs/CustomCommands.md

 })
 ```

-Additionally, you can extend the element instance with your own set of commands, by passing 'true' as the final argument.
-By default element is expected to be existing in `waitforTimeout` milliseconds otherwise exception will be thrown.
+Additionally, you can extend the element instance with your own set of commands, by passing `true` as the final argument.

+By default, element is expected to exist in `waitforTimeout` milliseconds, or an exception will be thrown.

 ```js
 browser.addCommand("waitAndClick", function () {